25+ Easy Fundraising Ideas to Rally Your Community

 Urgency is a powerful motivator.
 A flash sale or a limited-time offer encourages people to give now instead of later.
 You can create this urgency by running a 24-hour fundraising challenge where every donation is entered into a raffle for a small prize.
 Or, you could partner with a local business that agrees to donate a percentage of their sales for a single day.
 Another great option is to offer a limited-edition item, like a special team t-shirt from the Bike to the Beach shop, available only to those who donate within a specific 48-hour window.
 Announce your promotion clearly across social media and email, count down the hours, and watch the donations come in.

-Make a Direct Ask with a Clear Goal
+Make a Clear, Direct Ask for Support

 Vague requests get vague results.
 Instead of just asking people to “support my ride,” give them a specific, tangible goal to contribute toward.
 People are more likely to give when they understand exactly how their money will make a difference.
 For example, you could frame your ask like this: “I’m $150 away from my goal!
 Your $25 donation will help me cross the finish line and fund sensory-friendly equipment for a local partner.”
 This approach connects the donation directly to an outcome, making the reason why we bike feel personal and immediate.
 Breaking down your total goal into smaller, more concrete milestones makes it easier for donors to see their impact.

-Launch a Matching Gift Challenge
+Inspire Donors with a Matching Gift Challenge

 A matching gift challenge is one of the best ways to double your fundraising power.
 Many companies offer to match their employees’ charitable donations, so start by asking your donors to check with their HR departments.
 You can also approach a local business or a generous supporter and ask them to sponsor a match.
 For example, they could agree to match every dollar raised over a weekend, up to a certain amount like $500.
 This creates excitement and encourages people to give, knowing their contribution will go twice as far.
 It’s a fantastic way to engage community-minded businesses and find a sponsor for your cause.

-How to Build Strong Business Partnerships
+How to Create Winning Business Partnerships

 Partnering with local businesses is one of the most effective ways to ground your fundraiser in the community.
 These collaborations are about more than just financial support; they’re about building a network of allies who are invested in your mission.
 When you approach businesses as partners, you create a relationship where everyone benefits.
 They get to connect with a cause their customers care about, and your group gains visibility, resources, and credibility.